benjamincorcoran/SASDocumentation/README.md

 1. Clone this repo to your local machine using `https://github.com/benjamincorcoran/SASDocumentation.git`

-2. Create a new pull request using <a href="https://github.com/benjamincorcoran/SASDocumentation/compare/" target="_blank">`https://github.com/benjamincorcoran/SASDocumentation/compare/`</a>.
+2. Create a new pull request using `https://github.com/benjamincorcoran/SASDocumentation/compare/`.

 ## Contributors